POAS VOLCANO NATIONAL PARK in Costa Rica- Ultimate Guide

-The Poás volcano national park is one of the natural attractions in Costa Rica you can’t miss.
-This active volcano has one of the largest craters in the world with a bright blue-green lagoon at the bottom.
-From the crater rim of Poas volcano you’ll have a beautiful view on this natural wonder.
-However, due to to safety reasons and boiling sulphurous gases that are being released from the acid crater lake, it is not allowed to stay longer than 20 minutes at the crater rim.
-Your time is monitored as you have to book your ticket in advance and you’re divided in several groups.
-But nevertheless, it is totally worth a visit.
-Read in this complete guide everything you need to know before visiting Poas volcano national park.
+The Poás Volcano National Park is one of the natural attractions in Costa Rica you can’t miss.
+This volcano has one of the largest craters in the world with a bright blue-green lagoon at the bottom.
+From the crater rim of Poas volcano, you’ll have a beautiful view of this natural wonder.
+Visiting Poas Volcano is definitely worth it as you can walk right up to the crater rim lookout and see the natural wonder up close.
+Read everything you need to know in this complete guide before visiting Poas Volcano National Park.

 About Poas volcano